Gati Aher already has some ideas about how artificial intelligence could improve her after-school job.

 “I think once we integrate AI into more things, it will allow us to be smarter about what decisions we’re making for companies,” she says.
 “Right now, I myself don’t really know how to utilize it to expose its potential.
 Once I figure that out and find other people willing to bring that in, our business could do better at marketing.”

 Being the first generation to grow up alongside AI puts Aher and her peers in a unique position.
 As lifelong consumers of the technology, they’re naturally adapted to using it.
 But because AI operates so invisibly within their lives, they may also be inclined to take it for granted.

-Now, with a new generation of AI-powered tools at their fingertips, students can use artificial intelligence to create in all sorts of new ways, from animating videos to composing symphonies, without ever peeking under its hood.
+Now, with a new generation of AI-powered tools at their fingertips, including the newly released ChatGPT chatbot, students can use artificial intelligence to create in all sorts of new ways, from animating videos to composing symphonies, without ever peeking under its hood.

 “Most students don’t know what AI is.
 They take for granted a lot of the things technology does for them,” says tech integration specialist Deb Norton, who teaches ISTE U’s course on artificial intelligence aimed at educators.
 “By teaching them what it is and how to work with it effectively, we have big aspirations that kids will be able to think about what else it might be good for, what they might do with it.”

 ISTE has partnered with GM to create the professional learning program AI Explorations and Their Practical Use in School Environments in an effort to cultivate future AI programmers and provide professional learning for educators to support student-driven AI explorations.

 While using tools that have been supercharged with AI has its value, many educators believe it doesn’t go far enough in preparing students to become stewards of this revolutionary technology.
 To truly understand how AI works, and to become effective problem-solvers with it, students need to learn how to build it themselves.